The Benjamin on Franklin: 364 Units Advance Worcester’s Downtown Growth

 - Dave Traggorth, Causeway Development

-Structural Planning Supports Urban Delivery
+Structural Delivery

 H+O worked with Maugel DeStefano to develop a structural layout aligned with residential planning and amenity needs.
 Early coordination organized courtyard framing, interior community spaces, and ground-level circulation so design progression remained clear and efficient.